 Mother: Nicole Tribert, a social worker

-Education: Institut d'Études Politiques de Paris - Paris Institute of Political Studies, "Sciences Po"; École des Hautes Études Commerciales de Paris - International Business School of Paris; École nationale d'administration - National School of Administration
+Education: Institut d’Études Politiques de Paris (“Sciences Po”); École des Hautes Études Commerciales de Paris, École nationale d’administration

-Promises made during the campaign include renegotiating the austerity agreement, troop withdrawal from Afghanistan, lower retirement age and higher taxes for the very wealthy.
+Promises made during the campaign include renegotiating the austerity agreement, troop withdrawal from Afghanistan, lower retirement age and higher taxes on the very wealthy.

-Taught economics at the elite Institut d'Études Politiques de Paris, or Sciences Po.
+Taught economics at the elite Institut d’Études Politiques de Paris.

-1981 - Is defeated by Jacques Chirac for French parliamentary seat.
+1981 - Is defeated by Jacques Chirac for a French parliamentary seat.

 1983-1984 - Member of staff for French Prime Minister Pierre Mauroy.